s2kshare/Flask-Gevent-Audio-Streaming/README.md

 ## Background

-I don't have anything on my GitHub so I'm building this project and I always wondered how to a stream of some sort.
+I don't have anything on my GitHub so I'm building this project!
+I always wondered how to build a stream of some sort.
 If there's anything you would recommend with my code Feel free to submit a pull request

 ## Features